option

 In Datalist

-Options in datalist provide autocomplete suggestions.
-The label attribute can add context.
+Options in datalist provide autocomplete suggestions for text inputs.
+The label attribute adds descriptive context alongside the value.

 - Descriptive text: Option text should clearly describe the choice

-- Logical order: Order options in a logical sequence (alphabetical, numerical, etc.)
+- Logical order: Order options in a predictable sequence (alphabetical, numerical, by frequency)

-- Screen reader support: Options are read with their position in the list
+- Screen reader support: Options are announced with their position in the list